8483/notes/topics/git.md

 ## Basics

 Setting up owner of changes for all repos.
+Github contributions count only with the github email.
 `git config --global user.name "NAME"`
 `git config --global user.email "EMAIL"`